2019 New England Patriots season

 The 2019 season was the New England Patriots' 50th in the National Football League (NFL), their 60th overall and their 20th under head coach Bill Belichick.
 They entered the season as the defending Super Bowl champions, after winning Super Bowl LIII, and as three-time defending AFC champions.
 The Patriots won the AFC East for the 11th straight season, and improved on their 11–5 record from the previous season, but they were upset by the Tennessee Titans in the Wild Card game, their first Wild Card game since the 2009 season.
-This marked the first time the Patriots lost a home postseason game since the 2012 AFC Championship game where they lost to the later Super Bowl champion Ravens 28–13, and the first time the Patriots failed to reach the AFC Championship game since 2010.
-The Patriots were also the only NFL team that made the playoffs, and had a winning season, in every year of the 2010s decade.
+This marked the first time the Patriots lost a home postseason game since the 2012 AFC Championship Game where they lost to the later Super Bowl champion Ravens 28–13, and the first time the Patriots failed to reach the AFC Championship Game since 2010.
+The Patriots were also the only NFL team that won their division, made the playoffs, and had a winning season, in every year of the 2010s decade.

 Catalyzed by their defense's historically dominant play, the Patriots started the season extremely well at 8–0 for the third time in franchise history, and early on there was conversation as to if they could repeat the undefeated 2007 regular season.
 However, their winning streak would soon end as a result of their Week 9 loss to the Baltimore Ravens, which was also their first loss to the Ravens since the 2012 AFC Championship game.
 In Week 12, the Patriots set a new NFL record with their 17th consecutive 10-win season, surpassing the San Francisco 49ers, who set the original record of 16 consecutive 10-win seasons from 1983–1998.